QuickBooks Blog

 1. Write clear product descriptions

-If you own a service-based business, include the title of your project, as well as a description of the activities you perform.
+If you own a service-based business, include the title of your project and a description of the services provided.
 If you’re selling a range of products, include your SKU or product ID in the itemised list on your invoice.

 2. Differentiate purchase orders and invoices

-Invoices are sometimes confused with purchase orders, but these documents serve different purposes.
+Invoices can sometimes be confused with purchase orders, but these documents serve different purposes, with sellers issuing invoices and the buyers issuing purchase orders (PO).

 Differentiate purchase orders and invoices